 The Company's working capital requirements are primarily funded through cash flows from operations and revolving credit agreements with its bank.
-During 2012, the Company's maximum borrowings under its primary revolving credit lines totaled \$22.1 million compared to \$26.4 million in 2011.
-Total notes payable as of the end of fiscal 2012 was \$22.6 million compared with \$21.9 million at the end of fiscal 2011.
-The overall effective interest rate in 2012 was 3.2% which was up slightly from the effective rate of 2.9% in 2011.
-The Company's Credit Agreement with JPMorgan Chase Bank, N.A. matures as of July 31, 2013 and the Company has begun preliminary discussion regarding renewal of this agreement.
-The Company also maintains a multicurrency overdraft facility with its bank.
-The total amount outstanding under the overdraft facility at the end of fiscal 2012 was \$2.5 million compared with \$2.2 million at the end of fiscal 2011.

-The Company has a long standing relationship with its lender and has met all financial covenants under the new agreement which was last amended as of May 4, 2012.
-The amended terms of the agreement modified the loan covenants relating to capital expenditures, stock repurchases, and issuance of common stock.
-As mentioned above, the Company increased its bank debt in 2012 by approximately 3.1% to \$22.6 million.
+During 2013, the Company's maximum borrowings under its primary revolving credit lines and overdraft facility totaled \$29.8 million compared to \$22.1 million in 2012.
+Total notes payable and long-term debt increased \$5.6 million in 2013 as compared with 2012.
+The debt increase was primarily driven by the seller financed mortgage for the Mexico real estate purchase of approximately \$2.3 million and by the working capital component of the DMI Sports acquisition.
+The overall effective interest rate in 2013 was 3.4% which was up slightly from the effective rate of 3.2% in 2012.
+The Company's credit agreement with its primary bank lender, JPMorgan Chase Bank, N.A., matures as of August 27, 2016 for the senior revolving credit facility and the term loan matures as of August 27, 2018.
+The Company also maintains a multicurrency overdraft facility with its primary bank lender.
+The total amount outstanding under the overdraft facility at the end of fiscal 2013 was zero compared with \$2.5 million at the end of fiscal 2012.
+The Company has a long standing relationship with its primary bank lender and has met all financial covenants under the new agreement which was last amended as of November 13, 2013.